Community Health Workers

 - Reference Guide for Program Managers and Policy Makers on Developing and Strengthening Community Health Worker Programs at Scale

-- Catalogue of Community Health Systems in 18 countries (more on the way), providing information on what services are delivered at the community level and who delivers them
+- Catalogue of Community Health Systems in 25 countries, providing information on what services are delivered at the community level and who delivers them

 - Advancing Partners & Communities project website has numerous resources and success stories of community-based FP and community health systems